-- "Requisitioner" means the member of the requisitioning department that has been assigned the responsibility for the acquisition of deliverables and the management of the resulting contract with a contractor by the Director of that requisitioning department; - "Requisitioning Department" means the department that has budget responsibility for the acquisition, except in the case of an acquisition of information technology, in which case the requisitioning department also includes the department that will be the main user of the technology; - "RFx" means a written bid call document that is issued to vendors, whether or not it is publicly advertised, that is intended to result in the award of a contract to a contractor(s) for deliverables, and includes a request for tenders, quotations, proposals, prequalifications for roster candidates and excludes a request for information (RFI) or expressions of interest (REOI); - "Respondent" means the legal entity that submits a bid in response to a bid call, and may include "bidder" or "proponent"; - "Reverse Auction" means an online auction in which vendors bid against each other to win the Town's business.
+"Requisitioner" means the member of the requisitioning department that has been assigned the responsibility for the acquisition of deliverables and the management of the resulting contract with a contractor by the Director of that requisitioning department;

+"Requisitioning Department" means the department that has budget responsibility for the acquisition, except in the case of an acquisition of information technology, in which case the requisitioning department also includes the department that will be the main user of the technology;

+"RFx" means a written bid call document that is issued to vendors, whether or not it is publicly advertised, that is intended to result in the award of a contract to a contractor(s) for deliverables, and includes a request for tenders (RFT), request for quotations (RFQ), request for proposals (RFP), request for roster candidates (RFRC) and excludes a request for information (RFI) or expressions of interest (REOI);

+"Respondent" means the legal entity that submits a bid in response to a bid call, and may include "bidder" or "proponent";

+"Reverse Auction" means an online auction in which vendors bid against each other to win the Town's business.
 Typically used to acquire commodities from multiple prequalified vendors.
-Also referred to as e-auction; - "Roster Supplier" means a vendor whose bid submission, as reviewed and evaluated by Procurement Services in conjunction with the requisitioning department, has met the minimum set standards for technical qualifications and professional competence, and has the necessary equipment, facilities and experience for the provision of a specified category of deliverables which it will provide based on pricing and terms and conditions established in the request for roster candidates (RFRC); - "Sale" means the act of selling Town's personal property that is no longer needed by the Town and is designated for disposal outside the organization; - "Scope" means the full extent of the deliverables to be provided by a contractor, as set out in the contract, including the term of the contract; - "Scope Change" means any change to the scope of a contract to accommodate a need not originally provided for in the contract which could not have been reasonably anticipated at the time of award of contract.
-A scope change must be for the same deliverables as those provided for in the contract, and may include the acquisition of additional deliverables and/or an adjustment to the contract price; - "Services" includes all consulting and professional services, all services in relation to real property or personal property including without limiting the foregoing the delivery, installation, construction, maintenance, repair, restoration, demolition or removal personal property and real property and all other services of any nature and kind and rent No. 1 and except only services to be delivered by an officer or employee of the Town in accordance with terms of employment;
+Also referred to as e-auction;

+"Roster Supplier" means a vendor whose bid submission, as reviewed and evaluated by Procurement Services in conjunction with the requisitioning department, has met the minimum set standards for technical qualifications and professional competence, and has the necessary equipment, facilities and experience for the provision of a specified category of deliverables which it will provide based on pricing and terms and conditions established in the request for roster candidates (RFRC);

+"Scope" means the full extent of the deliverables to be provided by a contractor, as set out in the contract, including the term of the contract;

+"Scope Change" means any change to the scope of a contract to accommodate a need not originally provided for in the contract which could not have been reasonably anticipated at the time of award of contract.
+A scope change must be for the same deliverables as those provided for in the contract, and may include an adjustment to the contract price;

+"Services" includes all consulting and professional services, all services in relation to real property or personal property including "without limiting the foregoing" the delivery, installation, construction, maintenance, repair, restoration, demolition or removal of personal property and real property and all other services of any nature and kind save and except only services to be delivered by an officer or employee of the Town in accordance with terms of employment;